IBM/ibm-ix-aem-sonarqube-plugin/assets/readme/ThreadSafeObjects.md

 <p>
-    It is not safe to keep session based object as a field in <a href="https://sling.apache.org/apidocs/sling11/index.html">Servlets</a>,
+    It is not safe to keep session based objects as a field in <a href="https://sling.apache.org/apidocs/sling11/index.html">Servlets</a>,
-    <a href="https://sling.apache.org/apidocs/sling11/index.html">Filters</a> or <a href="https://sling.apache.org/documentation/bundles/apache-sling-eventing-and-job-handling.html">EventHandlers</a> .
+    <a href="https://sling.apache.org/apidocs/sling11/index.html">Filters</a>, <a href="https://sling.apache.org/documentation/bundles/apache-sling-eventing-and-job-handling.html">EventHandlers</a>
-    As well as any Declarative Services component.
+    as well as any Declarative Services component.
     Rule checks for the occurrence of any instance or static fields of following types:
     <ul>
         <li>org.apache.sling.api.resource.ResourceResolver</li>
         <li>javax.jcr.Session</li>